SherlockPsy/VirLIfe/deployment/railway/README.md

 Railway Postgres is the authoritative and only supported database.

-**Important:** This application does NOT support SQLite or local file-based databases.
-All development and production environments must use PostgreSQL (via Railway or a compatible Postgres service).
+**Important:** VirLife runs only on Railway-managed Postgres/Redis/Qdrant.
+No local DB is supported.
+This application does NOT support SQLite or local file-based databases.
+All development and production environments must use PostgreSQL via Railway-managed services.

 For fresh deployments:
 1. Railway creates a new Postgres database automatically